 of healthy living.

 Everyone wants to feel good at home, to have a safe space where they can relax and recharge their batteries.
-However, only healthy things are good for our body and soul.
-Our home also needs to support our physical and mental health rather than threaten it.
+Our home also needs to support our physical and mental health rather than hinder it.

 Modern people spend up to 90% of time indoors.
 Indoor air quality is therefore of key importance for our well-being, health, and the quality of life.
 Air temperature, room surface temperature, airflow, and air humidity have a significant impact on indoor climate.

-Read on to learn about all the factors that can effact a healthy indoor climate, and measures and materials that can considerably contribute to its improvement.
+Read on to learn about all the factors that can effect a healthy indoor climate, and measures and materials that can considerably contribute to its improvement.

 We want people to feel good in their houses.